dictionaries

 with self.assertRaises(TypeError):

-Tests are green again.
-I cannot use a set or a list as a dictionary key
+the test is green again.
+I cannot use a set as a key in a dictionary

 red: make it fail